 Injuries didn't help matters this spring, and the line is so thin that defensive linemen Jacob Daniel and Jack Jones have practiced there this summer, according to Scout's Shotgun Spratling.

 The situation may not be as dire once the season starts.
 Toa Lobendahn is an almost certain starter once he recovers from an injury suffered last season.
-Viane Talamaivao is another player who has a bright future in L.A.
+Viane Talamaivao is another player who has a bright future in Los Angeles.

 But they can't take forever to mesh.
 This is the year the Trojans should compete for it all, and it just may be Darnold's final season before getting selected high in the NFL draft.
 That's why the Trojans need to put everything together on the O-line and build depth in the process.